Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Illustration: Sequential conditional independence testing

 The proof can be found in \cref{proof:hardness}.
-It should be noted that \cref{proposition:hardness} is not an immediate consequence of \citetalias{shah2020hardness}'s fixed-$n$ hardness result in \eqref{eq:best-case-power-worst-case-type-i-err} since while it is true that the time-uniform \emph{type-I error} in the right-hand side of \eqref{eq:hardness-anytime} is always larger than its fixed-$n$ counterpart, the time-uniform \emph{power} in the left-hand side of \eqref{eq:hardness-anytime} is typically much larger than the fixed-$n$ power.
-Indeed, while an important facet of hypothesis testing is to find tests with power as close to 1 as possible, the time-uniform power of anytime-valid tests is typically \emph{equal to} 1, and such tests are sometimes referred to explicitly as ``tests of power 1'' for this reason \citep{robbins1974expected}.
+It should be noted that \cref{theorem:hardness} is not a corollary of \citetalias{shah2020hardness}'s fixed-$n$ hardness result in \eqref{eq:best-case-power-worst-case-type-i-err} since while it is true that the time-uniform \emph{type-I error} in the right-hand side of \eqref{eq:hardness-anytime} is always larger than its fixed-$n$ counterpart, the time-uniform \emph{power} in the left-hand side of \eqref{eq:hardness-anytime} is typically much larger than the fixed-$n$ power.
+Indeed, while an important facet of hypothesis testing is to find tests with high power, the time-uniform power of anytime-valid tests is typically \emph{equal to} 1, and such tests are sometimes referred to explicitly as ``tests of power 1'' for this reason \citep{robbins1974expected}.
 This should not be surprising since the ability to reject at any stopping time (data-dependent sample size) larger than $m$ introduces a great deal of flexibility.
-The fact that this flexibility is insufficient to overcome $\Pcal_0^\star$-uniform control of the time-uniform type-I error is what makes \cref{proposition:hardness} nontrivial.
+The fact that this flexibility is insufficient to overcome $\Pcal_0^\star$-uniform control of the time-uniform type-I error is what makes \cref{theorem:hardness} nontrivial.

 Using the techniques of \cref{section:distribution-uniform-anytime-valid-inference}, we will now derive an anytime-valid analogue of \citetalias{shah2020hardness}'s GCM test with similar distribution-uniform guarantees, allowing the tests and $p$-values to be continuously monitored and adaptively stopped.